libreearth/erm_platform/README.md

 * Resilient compute architecture without tolerance for downtime (either for maintenance or disaster), given the life-critical functionalities being developed.

 ## Attribution
 The term Environmental Relationship Management has been coined by Angel Imaz Rivero who as well has developed it in its current form, including its design and reference implementation.
+ERM is Open Source and GPLv3.

 The text above has been written by cooperation between EcoNet, Commonland and others with input from Angel Imaz Rivero.